SECTION HEADS ARE ALSO LINKS TO PAGES

 By Robert Grillo | November 10, 2012

-This article, reprinted with permission, was originally published by Free from Harm
+This article, reprinted with permission, is published by Free from Harm

 So what is wrong with differentiating the animals we claim to love from the ones we stick forks into because we like the way they taste?

 "In reality, the